Plasmapause/Plasmapause/README.md

-# Hi there owo

-As you can tell my name is Auro 🙄
+# My name is Auro of course 🙄🙄

 ## About me